stefantsvyatkov/simple-calculator/README.md

 After activating the "Result" button, the calculated value is announced by the screen readers JAWS and NVDA automatically.
 </p>
 <p>
-If number operations are made with the key combinations of the buttons, after pressing them, the screen reader reports the corresponding action.
+If number operations are made with the key combinations for the buttons, after pressing them, the screen reader reports the corresponding action.
 </p>
 <p><strong>
 Examples: